|

 and his followers this meant, first of all, the implementation of

-Marxist ideas of abolishing private ownership on the means of
+marxist ideas of abolishing private ownership on the means of

 socialist mode of production would be set up based on public

-ownership and a planned economy.
-Money-commodity relations would be
+ownership and a planned economy. money-commodity relations would be

 replaced by the administrative distribution of commodities from a